CommanderPaul/kubeOnUbuntu/README.md

 # kubeOnUbuntu
-Use Ansible to install Kubernetes cluster on Ubuntu
+Use Ansible to install Kubernetes cluster on Raspberry Pi 4 B with 8G ram.

-Ubuntu 20.04
+Ubuntu Server 22.04.5 LTS 64 bit

-docker containers
+container runtime is containerd